JGCRI/pygcam/docs/source/query-xml.rst

     .. seealso::

        See :doc:`pygcam.query` for more information about run-time behavior.
-       Command-line usage is described on the :ref:`gt query<query-label>` page.
+       Command-line usage is described on the :ref:`gt query<query>` page.

 queries.xml